Tino-FRC-2473/FRC2017/README.md

     f.
 For Location, paste in the following URL: [WPILIB Software](http://first.wpi.edu/FRC/roborio/release/eclipse/)

     g.
 Click OK, and then install the software.
 Make sure to only install the software for Java Development, because the C/C++ Software is not neccessary for us.
+A warning will appear, warning you that the software is unsigned content.
+IMPORTANT: CLICK OK AND CONTINUE.
+WPILIB does not sign its software.

 3. Download the CTRE 3rd Party Library.

+    a.
+[Windows Users](http://www.ctr-electronics.com/downloads/installers/CTRE%20Toolsuite%20v4.4.1.8.zip) Click on the link to download the installer, and follow its instructions.

+    b.
+[Mac Users](http://www.ctr-electronics.com//downloads/lib/CTRE_FRCLibs_NON-WINDOWS.zip) Click on the link to download a zip file.
+If you are using Safari, it will automatically unzip to reveal a folder.
+If you are not using Safari, double click on the .zip file to open it.

+        1. After unzipping you should see a folder called CTRE_FRCLibs_NON-WINDOWS.
+Click on this folder.

+        2. You should now see several folders.
+One of them will be called "java".

+        3. Copy this folder.

+        4. Open up Terminal (or whatever you use in it's place (ex. iTerm)')

+        5. Type the following commands EXACTLY: cd cd wpilib cd user open .
+        6. Upon doing this, you should see two folders: One called cpp, and the other java.
+Replace the java folder here with the one you copied.
+It is now safe to delete the CTRE_FRCLibs_NON-WINDOWS file from your system.

+##<a name="heading"></a>If you followed the first 3 steps, there is no need to go further, and your setup is complete.
+Continue if you followed the link and skipped the first 3 steps.
+4. Open up Eclipse.
+Click on Help -> Check for Updates.
+A popup will appear with a progress bar.
+It will fetch updates from WPILIB and guide you through installation.
+When the warning appears that the content is unsigned, simply ignore and continue anyways.
+Go back and complete Step 3.